 A frightening example of this was detailed in the second post of my inflation series where we discussed 18 specific things you probably didn’t know about inflation and its uglier cousin, hyperinflation.
 Readers of that post will remember the story of a German man who had, starting in 1903, faithfully contributed every month to a 20-year life insurance policy.
 Unfortunately, the policy matured in 1923 during a period of severe hyperinflation and when he cashed it out he was only able to buy a single loaf of bread with the proceeds.

 Fortunately, savers and fiscally responsible individuals who have built up significant savings and investment accounts can defend against the pernicious effects of inflation and, especially, hyperinflation.
 In no particular order, here are four of the best defenses:

-As a rule, gold prices don’t track inflation, per se.
+As a rule, precious metal prices don’t track inflation, per se.
 Rather, they tend to move opposite the value of the dollar.
-During times of high inflation, the value of a fiat currency like the dollar falls while the price of gold rises.
-Gold’s primary advantage is that it represents a stable store of value; unlike dollars which can be created out of thin air, gold is scarce and requires real effort to produce.
-That is why when people lose confidence in the value of their fiat currency, they flock to gold.
+During times of high inflation, the value of a fiat currency like the dollar falls as the price of precious metals such as gold and silver rises.
+The primary advantage of precious metals is that they provide a stable store of value; unlike dollars which can be created out of thin air, gold and silver require real effort to produce — and that ensures their scarcity.
+That’s why people flock to gold and silver as they lose confidence in the value of their fiat currency.

 Those interested in buying gold can choose to buy gold coins, such as the American Eagle, South African Krugerrand or Canadian Maple Leaf.
-Other options include gold bullion exchange traded funds, such as the SPDR Gold Shares ETF (GLD) where each share equals one-tenth of an ounce of gold, minus the fund’s expenses.
+Although I don’t recommend it, other options include gold bullion exchange traded funds, such as the SPDR Gold Shares ETF (GLD) where, in theory, each share equals one-tenth of an ounce of gold, minus the fund’s expenses.